Colby Mules

-Varsity teams
+Varsity sports

 Alpine skiing

 The Colby alpine ski team received varsity status in 1986 and won five Eastern Intercollegiate Ski Association (EISA) Division II titles between 1987 and 1992.
-That success prompted the College to upgrade the program to Division I status in 1993.
+That success prompted the college to upgrade the program to Division I status in 1993.
 Abbi Lapthrop '06 captured the NCAA giant slalom title at the NCAA Skiing Championships at Steamboat Springs, Colorado, in 2006.
 Lathrop is the first Colby athlete to compete against Division I schools and win a national title.

 Basketball

 The men's basketball team were the 1990, 1991, 1993, and 1998 Eastern College Athletic Conference men's basketball tournament champions.
 The Mules were featured by the Bleacher Report in 2014 for their bench celebrations.
 The 2019–20 team finished the season ranked 21st nationally.